Heiko-san/asdfplugins/README.md

 ```

 - A custom shim would be better to fix this, but at the moment this functionality seems broken: https://github.com/asdf-vm/asdf/issues/2025

-# disclaimer

-I wrote the plugins with most recent versions / tool update in mind.
-If the deployments worked in a different way for some tool in the past, old versions may not be installable with these plugins.
-However feel free to open an issue if you need one, I may have a look on it as the requirement pops up.